silvernode/ashes-lutris-script/README.md

 ## Important!

 Launching the game from the launcher does not work for reasons speculated to do with authenication and Easy Anti-cheat.Each time you open the launcher and login, the authenication port changes which appears to not get passed to the client.
-Therefore in order to allow the game to reach the server you have to launch it from steam so it can use Easy Anti-cheat properly and also add launch options that include a one line comman that captures the random port each time you launch the game.
+Therefore in order to allow the game to reach the server you have to launch it from steam so it can use Easy Anti-cheat properly and also add launch options that include a one line command that captures the random port each time you launch the game.

 ## instructions
 note: Make sure you have Wine installed either through Lutris or your package manager.
 The newer versions of Wine work best but Proton-GE is what I used which you can download with a tool called "protonup-qt" which is a flatpak